 Adjunct Professor of Outdoor Education and Leadership

-During the school year, Stacy teaches a variety of outdoor skills courses for Central Wyoming College including rock climbing, backpacking, backcountry skiing, and mountain biking.
+During the school year, Wells teaches a variety of outdoor skills courses for Central Wyoming College including rock climbing, backpacking, backcountry skiing, and mountain biking.
 Her passion is to help young adults and women develop confidence and leadership skills through outdoor adventures.